Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/05-application.md

 Let's use depth first search, modifying it slightly so that we can keep track of the path we have taken so far.
 Recursive depth first search is a convenient choice, since the calls it makes while moving through the graph follow a single path at a time.
 We can use this to our advantage by keeping track of the path it has taken so far, and then adding the current node to the path before continuing the search.
 If we reach the end of the maze, we will have a path from the start to the end.
 In contrast, breadth first search or iterative depth first search track a list of pending nodes.
 Each pending node may belong to a different path, so it would be more challenging to keep track of the path taken so far.

 There is still one complication.
 Mazes have dead ends.
-What should we do with if we have been tracking our path, but then encounter a dead end?
+What should we do if we have been tracking our path, but then encounter a dead end?
 We could simply stop the search, but that would mean we would never find a path through the maze.
 Instead, we need to **backtrack**.
 We need to remove the last node from the path, and then continue the search from the previous node.
 If we reach a dead end again, we need to backtrack again.
 We need to keep backtracking until we find a node that has an unvisited neighbor.
 Then we can continue the search from that node.

 ![A small maze that may require backtracking to solve.
 The node representation is animated according to how nodes are visited, and the visited and path lists are displayed.](images/graphs_application_maze_backtrack.webp)
 *Fig. A small maze with a dead end, requiring backtracking to move back to the last decision point where the next unvisited node can be reached.
 The grid representation depicts the exploration path as an arrow, and the red portion is where backtracking occurs.
-The node representation shows the how the visited list and path are tracked as the end is searched for.*
+The node representation shows how the visited list and path are tracked as the end is searched for.*

 A recursive depth first search works very well for this situation.
 As we recurse our way through the graph, we can add the current node to our path.
-If we reach a dead end (a node with no unvisited neighbors), we can remove the node from the end of the path, then `return` to the previous node, where can resume iterating over _its_ neighbors.
+If we reach a dead end (a node with no unvisited neighbors), we can remove the node from the end of the path, then `return` to the previous node, where we can resume iterating over _its_ neighbors.

 <!-- available callout types: info, success, warning, danger, secondary, star  -->
 ### !callout-info